MicrosoftDocs/dynamics-365-project-operations/articles/project-management/define-project-calendars.md

 ms.search.validFrom: 2020-10-01
 ---

-# Define project calendars
+# Define and edit project calendars

 _**Applies To:** Project Operations for resource/non-stocked based scenarios, Lite deployment - deal to proforma invoicing_

-To create and manage a project, you must apply a calendar template to the project.
+When a project is created, you must apply a calendar template to the project.
+The default calendar template will be chosen automatically, but it can be changed before the proejct is saved.
 The calendar template defines the following project attributes:

 - Working hours, including start and end time
 - Working days